 These fluffy and moist Strawberry and Rosemary Scones, with vanilla glaze, are elegant enough for company, but simple enough for an everyday breakfast or brunch.

 At every bakery where I have worked, I was the scone girl.
 I made so many scones.
 At my first job, I made dozens of scones before the store even opened at 7 a.m.
 I thought that was a lot.
 No no no. At my next bakery job, I sometimes made hundreds of scones every weekend.
 In addition, I made, on average, 48 pounds of scone mix (dry ingredients cut with butter) for the coming week.
 I know scones.

-- Fresh strawberries Whatever time of year it is, strawberries are welcome in my home.
-Although Spring and Summer strawberries are sweeter, my technique of compressing out some of the moisture, before adding to the scone mix, intensifies the final fruit flavor.
+- Fresh strawberries Whatever time of year it is, strawberries are available at the local graocer.
 Do not try frozen strawberries.
-They’re just too wet and will make a very wet scone, and not in a good way.
+They're just too wet and will make a very wet scone, and not in a good way.

 - Salt I exclusively use Diamond Crystal Kosher salt in all of my recipes.
 Morton's Kosher salt is actually more salty than diamond crystal, so if that's what you have, use half the amount listed in the recipe.

 - Fresh rosemary You really must use fresh rosemary, which is usually available in those plastic packs in your produce department.
 If you can't find fresh rosemary, please don't use dry rosemary.
 It's too brittle and prickly and will never soften up.
 These scones are amazing even without the rosemary.

 I include both volume (cups) and weight (grams) for most of my baking recipes, but I personally always measure by weight.
 I used to just scoop my flour and go, but my baking results were never consistent.